Are residents assigned a mentor or advisor?

 What is the staffing/practice coverage requirement?

-Once orientation is completed, PGY1 and PGY2 residents are responsible for practice coverage every third weekend and a 4-hour weekday evening shift.
+Once orientation is completed, PGY1 and PGY2 residents are responsible for practice coverage as outlined by the respective program (i.e. weekend shift, evening shift, other).
 Residents provide practice coverage with both staffing and clinical responsibilities.
 Residents are also responsible for practice coverage during the following times: Thanksgiving Day and the day after and one week around the Christmas or New Year holidays.

 What projects are residents involved with?